skybluee2001/AC215_AIResearchForGood/README.md

 ```
 ## Instructions for deployment#

 These instructions assume you have set up SSH and have the keys `/secrets/deployment.json`, `/secrets/gcp-service.json`, `/secrets/ssh-key-deployment`, and `/secrets/ssh-key-deployment.pub` already set up.
-If not, please request access to our GCP project and follow the SSH set up instructions here (https://github.com/dlops-io/cheese-app-v3/tree/main?tab=readme-ov-file#ssh-setup).
+If not, please request access to our GCP project and follow the SSH setup instructions [here](https://github.com/dlops-io/cheese-app-v3/tree/main?tab=readme-ov-file#ssh-setup).

 Then, run the following commands in your terminal within the root directory of this repository:
 1. `cd src/deployment`